bennykerido/react-native-smart-styles/README.md

 const screenHeightPortion = hp(20, true); // Returns the height equivalent to 20 units on the current screen, rounded to the nearest whole number.
 ```

-These functions should not be used directly within stylesheet definitions to avoid double conversion of values.
+These functions should not be used directly within `SmartStyles.create()` definitions to avoid double conversion of values.
 They are best utilized in contexts where precise, scaled measurements are necessary outside of static styling, such as in dynamic visual components or animations.

 ---